December 17 Update:

 - You will be given a visitor sticker to wear which must be visible at all times.

-- Visitors are not permitted to sit in the common areas designated for staff within the building such as the cafeteria and seating outside Tim Hortons on the main level.
+- Visitors will go to are not permitted to sit in the common areas designated for staff within the building such as the cafeteria and seating outside Tim Hortons on the main level.

 - A maximum of five people are permitted in an elevator at a time.